mostro20/shop-theme/README.md

 The directories indicated above are used in commands below; if you want a different file system layout, you must alter the commands accordingly.

+The database host is assumed to be `<environment>-shop-db.histwest.org.au`, the database name is `shop`, the database user is `magento2` and the password is `password`.
+Alter these values as appropriate.

 ## Reference

 These instructions follow the basic principles outlined in the Magento 2.0 documentation: